markjnkim/es_mod/01-html/content/step-3-hero.md

 A button is an essential piece of user interaction and can have a variety of different functions and uses.
 A button can link to another area on a web page, link to an external site, submit data to a server, or can be programmed for any activity.
 Our button has a special function to submit the user data gathered inside the `form`.
 Once again we will configure our element with attributes to make it function according to our needs.
 In our case, we will need a `submit` type to perform the needed action.
 The content of this element,"Get running", will be written within the `button` tags to render a label onto the `button` itself.
 Currently our requirements in the mock-up don't have an action to assign to the button, but normally we would assign a url path in the `<form>` tag in the action attribute.
 For more on `form` and `action` look [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form).

-Let's take a look at our hero section's completed html code.
+Let's take a look at our hero section's completed HTML code.

 ```html
 <!-- hero section -->